Sea cucumber: Evolution

+Classification

-Holothurian classification is complex and their paleontological phylogeny relies on a limited number of well-preserved specimens.
+Holothuroid classification is complex and their paleontological phylogeny relies on a limited number of well-preserved specimens.
 The modern taxonomy is based first of all on the presence or the shape of certain soft parts (podia, lungs, tentacles, peripharingal crown) to determine the main orders, and secondarily on the microscopic examination of ossicles to determine the genus and the species.
 Contemporary genetic methods have been helpful in clarifying their classification.

 Taxonomic classification according to World Register of Marine Species: